irembulut/Crypcurpy-Trading-Bot/README.md

 # Crypcurpy-Trading-Bot

+You can check the attached website for the presentation of the project. ---> https://imontradingbot.wordpress.com/crypcurpy/

 Fast automated trading, and portfolio management for Bitcoin, Ethereum, Litecoin, and 100+ other cryptocurrencies on the Turkey's top crypto exchanges.